SolidifyDemo/GitBasics/Excercises/GitBasics.md

 ## Excercise 2, add and commit your code

-* use dotnet to create a small code sample:
+* use dotnet to create a small code sample, standing in your cloned folder:

 ```
 dotnet new nunit